 It: Chapter 2 takes place 27 years after the events of the first film where the monstrous entity, Pennywise, has returned to the town of Derry.
-Mike, the only member of the Losers Club to remain in Derry, recognises IT’s return and reaches out to his former friends.
+Mike, the only member of the Losers Club to remain in Derry, recognises It’s return and reaches out to his former friends.
 Most of the former Losers have literally no memory of the events that took place 27 years prior other than recognising each other.
-Nonetheless, they descend upon Derry for a group catch up and soon find their former trauma returning before their very eyes.
-Mike then reminds them of the oath they made as children to stop It should it ever return.
+Nonetheless, they descend upon Derry for a group catchup and soon find their former trauma returning before their very eyes.
+Mike reminds them of the oath they made as children to stop IT should he ever return.

 The casting of the now adult Losers is perhaps the film’s greatest strength, with each character retaining elements of their younger selves.
 Each character seems so natural as if we have just fast forwarded 27 years, rarely is an ensemble cast this well and play off each other so seamlessly.
 Each Loser is given their own moments to shine and develop but It’s Bill Hader’s, Richie Tozier, that stands out bringing most of the laughs but also surprisingly, most of the heart.

 Pennywise is as menacing as ever, especially in a horrid opening scene where he preys on a victim of a vicious hate crime.
 It’s a hard scene to watch and really emphasises how devious and pathetic Pennywise is in choosing his victims.
 The effects and creature design deserve praise for their creativity and surreal nature, Muschietti certainly doesn’t skimp out on the weirdness of the novel.